Skip to main content

 Festive

-Kunafa Nabulsia is a popular dessert throughout the Levant, including Saudi Arabia, especially during Ramadan and other celebrations.
-It's a rich, cheesy pastry soaked in sweet, sugar-based syrup called 'qatr'.
-The base is made from shredded phyllo dough called 'konafa', filled with a soft white cheese like 'Nabulsi' or 'Akkawi'.
-It is baked until golden brown and crispy.
-The qatr adds a sticky sweetness and a beautiful sheen.
-It is often topped with chopped pistachios or other nuts for added texture and flavor.
-While variations exist, the Nabulsia version with its distinct cheese filling is highly prized.
-You can find Kunafa Nabulsia in most sweet shops and bakeries across Saudi Arabia, often sold by weight.
+Kunafa Nabulsia is a dessert eaten across the Levant and in Saudi Arabia, especially during Ramadan and other celebrations.
+It is a cheesy pastry soaked in a sugar syrup called qatr.
+The base is shredded phyllo dough, konafa, filled with a soft white cheese like Nabulsi or Akkawi and baked until golden and crisp.
+The qatr gives it a sticky sweetness and a glossy finish, and chopped pistachios or other nuts usually go on top.
+The Nabulsia version, with its cheese filling, is the most sought-after.
+You will find it in most sweet shops and bakeries across the country, often sold by weight.

 vegetarianContains: DairyContains: WheatContains: Tree Nuts